Installation Max Planck Institute for Human Development, Relations at Risk with Relations

 What if instead of being overwhelmed by complexity, we could transform our relationship with it and keep moving effortlessly and energetically forward?
 What if, instead of slowing down, the answer is to go deeper?

-Relations at Risk with Relations
+Exhibition: Relations at Risk with Relations

 In 2023 I was invited to transform the welcoming hall of the Max Planck Institute MPIB into a colorful reflection on big systems themes.
 Adaptive rationality, collective intelligence, and deliberate ignorance were but a few of the institute’s research themes that resonated with my art.
 Allowing ourselves to get lost in a particular painting, we observe color relations that allow other color relations.
 Moving through the exhibition, the paintings could be experienced anew and in new combinations via the unique architecture.